openpacemaker

 ✅ Effort matched plan · 72% time in target zone

-⚠ Last 2km HR drifted to Z5 — consider splitting into 2×4km next week.
+⚠ Last 2km HR drifted to Z5 — consider 2×4km next week.

 How did it feel?
 Rate effort 1–10.

-My left knee has been a bit sore after runs, should I be worried?
+My left knee has been sore after runs — should I be worried?

-Based on your recent load (TSB -14, ATL rising), this might be early overreach.
-Your easy run Tuesday had avg HR 158 — that's Z3, not recovery pace.
+Based on your recent load (TSB -14, ATL rising) this looks like early overreach.
+Your Tuesday easy run averaged HR 158 — that's Z3, not recovery pace.

-Suggestion: swap Thursday's session for a true Z1 jog or rest.
+Swap Thursday for a true Z1 jog or rest day.
 Want me to adjust the plan?
-Also log this with /wellness left knee 3 so I can track it.

 ← Back to openpacemaker.com